Our Trustees are:

 Pat is a former editor of The Ecologist, and has a long relationship with the organic movement.
 She wrote the Soil Association book Stuffed: Positive Action to Prevent a Global Food Crisis and contributed to the Stuffed website.
 She also hosted some of the London premiers for the Soil Association-backed film Food Inc. She is a passionate believer in the role organic food plays in health and was on the panel of the Rethinking Diets workshop at our 2012 conference.
 She has previously headed up CIWF’s award-winning campaign against the Nocton mega-dairy and has worked on sustainability projects with Neal’s Yard Remedies.

 Charles worked in the agricultural merchanting trade for a number of years, ending up with his own company.
 This progressed into a major transport, distribution and warehousing business based in the West Country.
 He has always farmed livestock in addition to his commercial activities and for the past eight years has been a full time working farmer.
 Since 2003 Charles has been a member of the Soil Association Producer Board, seeking to represent the interests of upland livestock producers.
 He took over as Chair of the Producer Board in 2004 and has been a member of the Soil Association Standards Board since 2005.
+Charles is the devolved nations' member for Wales.

 Andrew joined the Soil Association in 1973 and three years later founded The Village Bakery Melmerby, which became one of the country’s leading organic bakeries.
 He left The Village Bakery in 2002, did a Masters in Food Policy and wrote Bread Matters, described by one reviewer as ‘a searing critique of commercial baking methods’.
 In 2008, he co-founded the Real Bread Campaign, which aims to bring good bread to every neighbourhood in the land.
 In 2011, he received the Special Judges Award at the BBC Food & Farming Awards for ‘changing the way we think about bread’.
 From 2003-09, he chaired the Soil Association Processing Standards Committee and sat on the Standards Board and Certification Scrutiny Committee.
 Now based near Edinburgh, he is developing a small agro-forestry project on five organic acres producing food, fuel and a diverse landscape.